kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/DQN-env.gif" width="400">
 </p>
-g

 ## Rewards should be higher with a better policy

-The first indication that your policy is improving with training time is that as it's queried later in the training, it yields high rewards.
-To check this, you can implement an exploration probability decay with training time.
+The first indication that your policy is improving with training is that as it's queried later in the training it yields high rewards.
+To check this, you can implement the exploration probability decay with training time.
-For example, you may decay the exploration probability, <span class="math display">$$ \varepsilon $$</span>, from, say, 0.5 at the beginning of training to 0.0 at the end of training, and even let it stay zero for a couple final episodes.
+For example, you may decay the exploration probability, <span class="math display">$$ \varepsilon $$</span>, from, say, 0.5 at the beginning of training to 0.0 at the end of training, and even let it stay zero for a couple of final episodes.
-As <span class="math display">$$ \varepsilon $$</span> decreases with training time, your learned policy is queried more and more frequently, and random actions are taken less and less frequently.
+As <span class="math display">$$ \varepsilon $$</span> decreases with training time, your learned policy is queried more and more frequently and random actions are taken less and less frequently.
 As a result, at the end of training, you should see high (or highest possible) rewards being achieved in the environment.

 Below is the result that you'd like to see as <span class="math display">$$ \varepsilon \rightarrow 0 $$</span> with training time.
-With training time, the learned policy starts to successfully move the agent towards the target every time, resulting in +1 reward.
+With more training, the learned policy starts to successfully move the agent towards the target every time, resulting in +1 reward.

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/DQN-rewards-over-episodes-good.png" width="800">